broxus/locklift/docs/src/pages/concepts/accounts-wallets.md

 ### Interaction

-Users communicate with accounts by sending External Messages, using key pairs or session keys for authorization.
+Users communicate with accounts by sending External Messages, using key pairs.
 With no EOAs, these External Messages do not carry any value.
 On receipt of an External Message, the TVM provides a small portion of "credit gas" to perform specific logic before accepting the message.
 Each Account can be seen as its own EntryPoint.

 ### Account Address